 Planning Your Hike

-Park at the Reed Run Nature Preserve parking lot (extremely limited parking) and walk west on House Rock Road.
-Follow the gravel lane at the end of the cul-de-sac and continue to the kiosk at the end of the hedgerow.
-From here follow the posts demarcating the Goodno Trail, named in memory of the late Ralph Goodno, former Lancaster Conservancy president.
+From the parking area at the end of House Rock Road, follow the posts demarcating the Goodno Trail, named in memory of the late Ralph Goodno, former Lancaster Conservancy president.
 Turn south to stay along the edge of the meadow and enter in the woods.
 Follow a single path dirt trail, cross House Rock Run, and connect with the Conestoga Trail at the House Rock scenic overlook.
+You can continue your high south along the Conestoga Trail before taking a left into Reed Run Nature preserve where you can complete a loop hike back up to House Rock Road with a short road walk back to the House Rock parking area.

 Ecology and Management